Joelius300/dviz_hslu/REPORT.md

 Even though it slightly decreases the contrast and is also less pretty in my opinion, it's much clearer under a Deuteranopia or even Protanopia view.

-Deuteranopia \
 ![Corrected colors for buffer chart with Deuteranopia](./img/buffer_chart_corrected_deuteranopia.png)

-Protanopia \
 ![Corrected colors for buffer chart with Protanopia](./img/buffer_chart_corrected_protanopia.png)

-With Tritanopia it doesn't work as well but luckily this is the least common color blindness.
+With Tritanopia it doesn't work as well but luckily this is the least common of the three.

 ![Corrected colors for buffer chart with Tritanopia](./img/buffer_chart_corrected_tritanopia.png)